 Deploying AWS that operate outside of meaningful human control is neither ethically nor legally acceptable.
-The United Kingdom, for example, has already publicly stated 'that the operation of weapons systems will always be under human control'.
-However, the key is to explain how this 'human control' is understood and to delineate the nature of human control that must be present in any individual attack.
+The United Kingdom, for example, has already publicly stated "that the operation of weapons systems will always be under human control."7 However, the key is to explain how this 'human control' is understood and to delineate the nature of human control that must be present for use of the weapon to be acceptable.

-To understand how meaningful human control over future weapons systems can be ensured, states should explain in detail how it is ensured over systems that are already in their arsenals, or that they are developing.
-If states cannot provide this information and answer the questions outlined above with respect to existing weapons systems, on what basis can they make assertions about the capacity of an AWS to comply with legal requirements?
-And on what basis can states evaluate the lawfulness of future AWS, as required under international law?
+The questions brought out in this paper can provide entry points to thinking about how human control is currently managed in the operation of weapons systems.
+To understand how meaningful human control over future weapons systems can be ensured, states should start by explaining in detail how it is ensured over systems that are already in their arsenals, or that they are developing.
+In the absence of such an explanation, it would seem difficult to make assertions about the capacity of AWS to be used in accordance with legal requirements or to have a sufficient basis to evaluate the lawfulness of future AWS, as required under international law.

 AWS are seen primarily as a concern of the future, but the discussion about their prospective management should not primarily be informed by hypothetical scenarios.
 Judgements about what is considered acceptable should not be based on producers' or users' claims about what is technically feasible.
 The parameters identified in this paper must be kept tight enough to ensure meaningful human control over AWS.
-Otherwise, there is a danger that claims of greater sophistication in the combination of sensors and programming will result in weapons systems being allowed to operate independently from human control over ever wider areas for longer periods of time as this becomes technically feasible or militarily expedient.
+Otherwise, there is a danger that what we consider meaningful human control today is gradually eroded.
+Claims of greater sophistication in the combination of sensors and programming could result in weapons systems being allowed to operate independently from human control over ever wider areas for longer periods of time as this becomes technically feasible or militarily expedient.